benjchristensen/benjchristensen.github.com/_posts/2009-08-11-software-development-is-not-engineering.markdown

 The following quotes however are worth me repeating along with my commentary:

-<blockquote>"**Software development is inherently different from a natural science** such as physics and its metrics are accordingly much less precise."</blockquote>
+<blockquote>"<b>Software development is inherently different from a natural science** such as physics and its metrics are accordingly much less precise.</b>"</blockquote>

 Software development is not like building a bridge - where the materials, laws of physics and chemistry, labor times etc have all been experienced and practiced thousands of times, can be accurately predicted and correctly planned for, then managed.

-<blockquote>"**Software development is and always will be somewhat experimental.** The actual software construction isn’t necessarily experimental, but its conception is.
+<blockquote>"<b>Software development is and always will be somewhat experimental.</b> The actual software construction isn’t necessarily experimental, but its conception is.
 And this is where our focus ought to be.
 It’s where our focus always ought to have been."</blockquote>

 If we are writing software, it's because we're trying to do something that hasn't been done before or is different in some way from what already exists, otherwise we'll purchase the existing software.
 We are building a solution to a problem - to create value of some kind.